 Visit Khao Yai!

-Khao Yai is one of the most picturesque regions and some of the best views that our beautiful country has to offer.
+Khao Yai is one of the most picturesque regions and has some of the best views that our beautiful country has to offer.
 And it’s only located at 3 hours drive away from Bangkok.
-Khao Yai is a few degrees cooler than Bangkok and the best time to visit is from the beginning of November to end of March when the weather is ideal.
+Khao Yai is a few degrees cooler than Bangkok and the best time to visit is from the beginning of November to the end of March when the weather is ideal.
 Here are the best places we can show you and bring you.

 – Khao Yai National Park:

 Spanning across 2000 square kilometres, Khao Yai National Park is a UNESCO World Heritage site and is home to lots of wildlife like elephants, deer, otters and gibbons.
 You can grab a map from the Visitor Centre before going on self-guided treks to check out waterfalls and viewpoints where you can overlook vast Greenland.
 Most of the treks are fairly easy and straightforward and there’s also the option of getting your driver to drop you close to the lookout point.

 Primo Piazza is an Italian-themed village.
 You no longer have to fly halfway across the world to get a taste of Italy and have the gorgeous pictures to prove it too.
 You could be easily mistaken for thinking that you were in a remote Tuscan village, with the complex’s classy Italian architecture, cobbled streets and lush green surroundings.
 The greatest highlights are the sheep, donkeys and alpacas!

 Palio is another Italian-themed market square where you can get a little shopping done.
 Entrance is free and you will be amazed by the details they tried to replicate for an immersive out-of-the-country experience.
 From the architecture of the buildings to the stone cobbled streets, they even had accordion music playing in the speakers, throughout the streets!

 – PB Wine Valley: